-Treatment of injuries caused by an impact through surgical intervention is known as Trauma Surgery.
-A most common example is the treatment of a patient, who has sustained injuries in a car or vehicle accident and is brought to the Emergency ward, where a trauma surgeon is requisitioned for his treatment.
-Trauma surgeons use Orthopedic implants like bone plates, bone screws etc. for treating bone damage/ fractures through surgical intervention.
+Treatment of Trauma injuries caused by an impact through surgical intervention is known as Trauma Surgery.
+A most common example is the treatment of a patient, who has sustained injuries in a car or vehicle accident and is brought to the emergency ward, where a trauma surgeon is requisitioned for his treatment.
+Trauma surgeons use Orthopedic implants like bone plates, bone screws, etc. for treating bone damage/ fractures through surgical intervention.

 Explanation of Trauma

-Trauma is the injury suffered when an individual experience a blunt force.
-Depending upon graveness of injury, it is also referred to as a “major trauma”.
-Trauma patients may be the victims of stabbings, accidental falls, car crashes, gunshot wounds, Natural calamity etc. Trauma can also be caused by crush type injuries in case of falls, and pedestrians being struck by a car.
+Trauma is the injury suffered when an individual experiences a blunt force.
+Depending upon the graveness of injury, it is also referred to as a “major trauma”.
+Trauma patients may be the victims of stabbings, accidental falls, car crashes, gunshot wounds, Natural calamity, etc. Trauma can also be caused by crush type injuries in case of falls, and pedestrians being struck by a car.

 Internal injuries can affect bones, the brain, internal organs, and the other soft tissues of the body.
 No area of the human body is immune to trauma, but trauma can range from minor (hitting your finger with a hammer) to major (being hit by a car at the time of traveling at a high speed or falling off from a building).

 In case of severe trauma, like in the case of a catastrophic car crash, the trauma surgeon may be part of a surgical team that also includes vascular surgeons (to repair damage to blood vessels), general surgeons (to repair internal abdominal injuries), orthopedic surgeons (to repair broken bones), and other surgeons as needed.